yuhaoli-academic/yuhaoli-academic.github.io/cv.md

 ### Research

 * [_The Dynamic Behavior in Work Absence_](https://yuhaoli-academic.github.io/jmp.pdf)  (Job Market Paper)
-  > <font size="3.0">We use the self-exciting processes to study individuals' absence behaviors.
-Such behaviors are dynamic because of the firm's absence regulation, where a worker's absence records determine her absence benefit.
-The self-exciting process is state-dependent and enables us to include the individual's absence records into the model.
-We decompose an absence into an incidence event (`asking for absence') and a recovery event (`returning to work').
-For each absence, we also distinguish short-term from long-term.
-Using firm-level data, we find that workers do consider absence records when they make short-term incidence and recovery decisions, but this is not the case for long-term events.
-Inspired by the empirical results, we build a simple economic model.     </font>

 * [_The Cost-Sharing, Shadow Price and Cluster in Medical Care Utilization: A Self-Exciting Perspective_](https://yuhaoli-academic.github.io/Health_Insurance_nonlinear.pdf)
-	> <font size="3.0">In this paper, a self-exciting counting process modelling method is proposed to study the frequency of medical care service utilization under a non-linear budget constraint health insurance policy.
-This modelling strategy enables researchers to investigate individual's dynamic behavior in a more detailed way.
-Specifically, for each individual, every doctor visiting record is represented as a point in a self-exciting counting process.
-Cost associated with such visiting is included in this counting process as a mark.
-A minimum distance method is employed to find the estimators.
-Using the Rand Health Insurance Experiment data, we find that individuals respond to a change of shadow price.
-In addition, we use a matured cluster analysis algorithm to investigate the cluster patterns and discover that compared to free plan, cost-sharing insurance plan with out-of-pocket fees suppress the use of medical services by limiting the number of clusters as well as follow-up visiting within each cluster. </font>

 * _A Dynamic Analysis of Spanish Youth Job Turnover_ (with Miguel A. Delgado), _Working in process_